tanvikhadap/MachineLearning/04RandomForest/README.md

 # Random Forest Implementation: From Scratch vs Using Libraries

 ## What is it?
-This project compares two implementations of the Random Forest algorithm:
+This project compares two implementations of the Random Forest algorithm
-1. **From scratch**: A simplified version of Random Forest implemented without using any libraries.
+1. **From scratch:** A simplified version of Random Forest implemented without using any libraries.
-2. **Using libraries**: Implementing Random Forest using `scikit-learn`.
+2. **Using libraries:** Implementing Random Forest using `scikit-learn`.

 The project demonstrates how multiple decision trees are used in ensemble learning to make more accurate predictions.